-Watching your debts pile up month after month can be very frustrating, stressful, and even depressing.
+Watching your debts pile up month after month can be frustrating, stressful, and even depressing.
 If your income is not enough to pay your debts, or you have no income at all, it can be easy to feel hopeless, thinking that there is no way out of this situation.

 However, there is an alternative that may be just what you need to get debt relief and regain control of your financial life – bankruptcy.